scmbradley/taskw-i3blocks/README.md

 The former would require a lot messing about parsing times and dates, so we can explore the latter.
 Timewarrior tags don't have any sort of hierarchy, so there's no analogue of a task duration's "description" attribute in taskwarrior.
-The description is passed to timewarrior as the first tag by the `on-modify` hook.
+The description is passed to timewarrior as the first tag by the `on-modify` hook, although this sometimes doesn't work as expected and the first tag is the project instead of tag description, and I don't understand why.
+So I don't recommend using this override.

 All this is to explain why only the following modes of use are properly supported.